FedMT: Federated Learning with Mixed-type Labels: Experiments

 \subsection{Benchmark Experiments Setup}

-\textbf{Dataset and setting} We use the CIFAR100~\citep{krizhevsky2009learning} dataset to mimic our proposed problem setting.
-We assume one center (as server to coordinate FL training) has a small amount of data ($\leq 5\%$ of total sample size) with sub-class annotations and other centers are labeled using super-class annotations.
-The sub-class space is viewed as our desired label space.
-Our objective is to train a classification model using FL to predict sub-class labels with all the centers simultaneously.
+\textbf{Dataset and setting} We use the CIFAR100~\citep{krizhevsky2009learning} dataset to mimic our proposed problem setting, as it naturally provides two labels with different degrees of granularity.
+The CIFAR100 dataset consists of 50K images, associated with $K=100$ subclasses that could be further grouped into $J=20$ superclasses.
+The sub-class space is viewed as our desired label space and the super-class space as the other label space.
+Based on the superclass information in CIFAR100, we are able to formulate the correspondence matrix $\sM$ for all clients, which is given in the Appendix~\ref{sec:detail_benchmark}.
+We have $C+1$ data centers in total and one of the centers serves as the server to coordinate FL training.
+The server has a small amount of data with sub-class annotations, and other centers are labeled using super-class annotations.
+Our objective is to train a classification model using FL to predict subclass labels using all data centers simultaneously.

-The CIFAR100 dataset consists of 50K images, associated with $K=100$ sub-classes that could be further grouped into $J=20$ super-classes.
-To study the effect of the number of training samples in desired label space, we randomly select $n$ observations from each of the $100$ sub-classes on the server and the rest of the observations in the training set are split into $C=10$ subsets completely at random, ensuring that each class is equally represented in each subset.
-Each subset corresponds to a dataset stored on one client and we use $N_c=4000$.
-We use the super-class as our label for all clients.
-Experiment results with other values of $C$ and $N_c$ is given in Appendix~\ref{sec:appendix_more}.
+To study the effect of the number of training samples in the desired label space on model performance, we randomly select $n$ observations from each of the $100$ subclasses on the server.
+Unless otherwise specified, the rest of the observations in the training set are split into $C=10$ subsets completely at random, ensuring that each class is equally represented in each subset.
+Each subset corresponds to a dataset stored on one client, and we use $N_c=4000$ unless otherwise specified.
+We use the accuracy of the $K$ class prediction in the hold-out test set for performance comparison.
+We list other training details, such as learning rate and optimizer, in Appendix~\ref{sec:detail_benchmark}.

-We use ResNet18~\citep{he2016deep} as our classifier.
-We use SGD optimizer~\cite{ruder2016overview} with a learning rate of $10^{-2}$, momentum $0.9$, and weight decay $5\times 10^{-4}$.
-The learning rate is divided by $5$ at $20$, $30$, and $40$ epochs.
-If not specified, our default setting for local update epochs is $E = 1$.
-Based on the superclass information in CIFAR100, we are able to formulate the transition matrix $\mQ$ for all clients.
-Its form and more training details are available in Appendix~\ref{sec:detail_benchmark}.

-\textbf{Baselines} We compare the following learning approaches: 1) \textbf{Single}: only the data from the desired label space is used to train the classifier; 2) \textbf{FedMatch}~\citep{jeong2020federated}: we treat client samples as unlabeled data, perform pseudo-labeling on the unlabeled sets, and augment samples in supervised loss training.
-3) \textbf{FedRep}~\citep{collins2021exploiting}: clients train a $J$-class classifier and the server trains a $K$-class classifier that differs in the last layer with different output dimension.
-These classifiers share the same backbone parameters using FedAvg, the performance is tested using the classifier on the server; 4) \textbf{FedTrans}~\citep{chen2021meta}: all clients trains a $J$-class classifier using FedAvg which is later fine-tuned on server with a new $K$-class linear layer.
-We refer \textbf{\ours{} (P)} as our proposed method with probability projection loss; and refer \textbf{\ours{} (L)} as our proposed method with label projection loss.